frontend-fun/react-hooks-typescript-tome/docs/3-control/index.md

 ## Filter an Array

+Want to remove some elements from an array?

+## Conditionally Modify Array

 What if we combine the `?` and `map`?
 IT WILL BE AWESOME.

 ## Reduce an Array